In women aged above 40,

 Just because your dentist pulls out one rotten tooth doesn’t mean you don’t have to brush and floss your teeth regularly.
 The same goes with your heart.

-The main factors why you developed heart disease, in the first place, are still there (i.e. uncontrolled cholesterol levels, hypertension,…)
+The main factors why you developed heart disease, in the leading place, are still there (i.e. uncontrolled cholesterol levels, hypertension,…)

 Unless you diligently take the necessary medication and manage your lifestyle in the most optimally healthy way, the same problem may hit you again.